 You can completely customise this sauce too, tweaking to preference after you’ve mixed it all.
 You can also make it in advance, cover and store until needed (just make sure it’s room temp when needed or it’ll be too thick).

-overhead shot of honey sriracha sauce in white pot with ingredients labels
+overhead shot of honey sriracha ingredients with text labels

 • Room Temp – Like any meat, you’ll want the salmon out of the fridge at least 20mins before using, otherwise it’ll seize up and risk drying out in the pan.